CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 1: Fork the GitHub Arc K8s demo repository

+In this task, you'll navigate to the GitHub repository containing the Azure Arc-enabled Kubernetes demo configurations.
+By forking this repository to your own GitHub account, you'll have the necessary access to modify and deploy Kubernetes configurations using GitOps methodology.
+This step is essential for subsequent tasks involving configuration deployment and updates.

 1. Launch the following GitHub repository URL ```https://github.com/Azure/arc-k8s-demo```.
 In the upper right corner you will see **Sign in** and **Sign up** options, if you already have a github account then click on **Sign in**, otherwise **Sign up**.

    ![](.././media/01.png)